LitzeYT/Settlers4Patch/FAQEN.md

 ## Installation

 #### What happens to my settings during installation?
-The settings are not changed unless described.
+The settings are not changed unless stated otherwise.

 ### What do I need?
 For this modification an original Uplay "The Settlers IV History Edition" version is required.
 There is no NOCD.exe included!

-### Do I still need Uplay then?
+### Do I still need Uplay?
 Uplay is still needed!
 The app still starts the game via Uplay.

-### My virus scanner is working!
+### My virus scanner is alerting!
 If there are problems starting the app, please add an exception to your virus scanner for the program.
-The scanner is working because we do not have an official certificate.
+The scanner is i.a. working because we do not have official certificates.

 ### Is Windows 7 supported?
 Windows 7 is no longer fully supported by Ubisoft.
 It can work, but it doesn't have to.